Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P2_Demultiplexer.md

     ![Autograder Homepage](../images/p2/autograder_homepage.png)

 - Drag or upload the files listed below into the submission window.
-This files can be found under the "srcs" subfolder in Vivado.
+This files can be found under the sources (`.srcs`) subfolder in your Vivado Project's build folder.

 - You should submit:
   - `decoder.sv`